zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

   4. Review `tsconfig.json` and ESLint configuration for any unusual rules or strictness settings.
   5. If parsing errors persist despite correct code, investigate tooling configurations (ESLint, TypeScript, Babel/SWC) and their versions.

+### Dynamic URL Construction

+- When constructing URLs dynamically in client-side code, use `window.location.origin` to get the base URL and then append specific paths (e.g., `/api/tools`).
+This ensures the URL is correct regardless of the deployment environment.

+### Client-Side Clipboard Copy with Visual Feedback

+- For client-side copy functionality, use `navigator.clipboard.writeText()` to copy content to the clipboard.
+- Provide temporary visual feedback (e.g., changing an icon or displaying a "Copied!" message) using `useState` and `setTimeout` to inform the user of successful copy.

+### Providing Multiple Copy Options for Sensitive Information

+- When dealing with sensitive information like API keys, offer multiple copy options:
+  - A direct copy of the raw key (e.g., for quick use).
+  - A copy of the key embedded within a formatted configuration (e.g., for direct pasting into a configuration file).
+- This caters to different user needs and contexts for using the key.

 ## Project-Specific Learnings

 ### Initial Prisma Setup for New Projects